Dreepye/StarNubMain/StarboundData/README.md

 ========
 - Colors:
 	- GameColors - All the colors in the game with look up methods
-	- Color - Holds details about a color by NAME, hex and shortcut
+	- Color - Holds details about a color by OWNER, hex and shortcut

 - Tiles:
 	- TileDamage - Contains damage type, amount and harvest level